datasabai/datasabai-odoo-public/README.md

-# datasabai-odoo-oca
+# datasabai-odoo-public
-Public OCA modules for Odoo by Datasabai
+Public modules for Odoo by Datasabai